Table of Contents

 where $p((t_i)_i) =(t_j\vert_{U_j\cap U_k})_{j,k}$ and $q((t_i)_i) =(t_k\vert_{U_j\cap U_k})_{j,k}$.

 An important property of a sheaf is that it on the empty set is always a singleton set.
-For any sheaf $F$ on a topological space $X$, considering the empty set which is trivially open, we can choose its empty covering $I = \emptyset$.
+For any sheaf $F$ in a topological space $X$, considering the empty set that is trivially open, we can choose its empty covering $I = \emptyset$.
 Since the empty product is a singleton set, for the two mappings $p, q : \{*\} \rightrightarrows \{*\}$, their equalizer $e$ must be the unique map from a singleton set $\{*\}.$

 Due to the property, constant presheaves in general fail to be sheaves.
 In fact, we need a more clever way to construct trivial sheaves from sets.
-For each set $S$, the constant sheaf associated with $S$ is a sheaf $\Delta(S)$ that for each open $U$ assigns the set of continuous functions from $U$ to the discrete space of $S$ (i.e. locally constant functions to $S$.)
-In the next section, this modification to make a sheaf is not ad hoc but indeed optimal and universal.
+For each set $S$, the constant sheaf associated with $S$ is a sheaf $\Delta(S)$ that for each open $U$ assigns the set of continuous functions from $U$ to the discrete space of $S$ (that is, locally constant functions to $S$.)
+In the next section, this modification to make a sheaf is not ad hoc but is indeed optimal and universal.

 Another very important sheaf is that of continuous real functions.
 For each open $U$, define $\mathbf{C}_\mathbb{R}U = \{f : U \to \mathbb{R} \mid f\text{ is cont.}\}$ and $f \vert_V$ be the usual domain restriction.
-The additional sheaf axiom says that when we have continuous functions defined locally at each open of an open cover, when agree on the intersections, we can glue them together to obtain one global real function.
+The additional sheaf axiom says that when we have continuous functions defined locally at each open of an open cover, when they agree on the intersections, we can glue them together to obtain one global real function.
 Hopefully, this example explains enough of the meaning of the additional requirement.

 4. Sheafification

 By definition, every sheaf is a presheaf meaning that there is a trivial inclusion functor $$\mathbf{Sh}(X) \hookrightarrow \mathbf{PSh}(X).$$ Here, $\mathbf{Sh}(X)$ denotes the category of sheaves on $X$ with presheave morphisms.
-How about the other direction?
-Above, we have noticed that not every presheaves are sheaves.
+What about the other direction?
+Above, we have noticed that not all presheaves are sheaves.
 However, there is no reason to be disappointed because there is a canonical way to make a presheaf into a sheaf, namely sheafification.

 A bundle over a topological space $X$ is a continuous mapping $p : Y \to X$ where for each $x \in X$, the set $p^{-1}(\{x\})$ can be seen as the fiber at $x$.
 For a bundle $p : Y \to X$ and an open subset $U \subseteq X$, write $$\Gamma_p U = \{s : U \to Y \mid s \text{ is continous} \land p\circ s=id\}$$ for the set of cross-sections.
 Defining $\Gamma_p(U\subseteq V)$ to be $(s : V \to Y)\vert_U : U \to Y$ the domain restriction, $\Gamma_p$ defines a presheaf on $X$.
 We can easily verify that $\Gamma_p$ is a sheaf.

 Having known that any bundle yields a sheaf, we turn a presheaf $P$ on $X$ into a bundle over $X$.
 For each point $x \in X$ and its open neighbourhoods $U, V$ and local data $u \in P(U), v \in P(V)$, define $(U, u) \sim (V,v)$ by the existence of an open neighbourhood $W$ of $x$ such that $W \in U\cap V$ and $u\vert_W = v\vert_W$.
-Note that this binary relation $\sim$ is an equivalence relation and we quotient the set of local data: $$\text{stalk}_x = \{(U,u) \mid x\in U\text{ open and }u \in P(U)\}/_\sim$$ and say it the stalk at $x$.
-In other words, the stalk at $x$ consists of the local data that never coincide locally near $x$.
+Note that this binary relation $\sim$ is an equivalence relation and we quotient the set of local data: $$\text{stalk}_x = \{(U,u) \mid x\in U\text{ open and }u \in P(U)\}/_\sim$$ and say stalk at $x$.
+In other words, the stalk at $x$ consists of local data that never coincide locally near $x$.

 Define the entire space $\Lambda = \sum_x\text{stalk}_x$ and its first projection $p : \Lambda \to X$.
-We make this $p$ a bundle by giving a suitable topology on $\Lambda$ that makes both $p$ and the base section map $$ s_u : U \to \Lambda := x \mapsto \big(x, (U, u) \in \text{stalk}_x\big) $$ for any $U$ and $u \in PU$ continuous by for each $U$ and $u \in PU$ taking $s_u(U)$ be a basic open.
+We make this $p$ a bundle by giving a suitable topology on $\Lambda$ that makes both $p$ and the base section map $$ s_u : U \to \Lambda := x \mapsto \big(x, (U, u) \in \text{stalk}_x\big) $$ for any $U$ and $u \in PU$ continuous for each $U$ and $u \in PU$ taking $s_u(U)$ to be a basic open.
 Leaving it as an exercise to prove that this topology works, we conclude that $\Gamma\Lambda_P$ is the sheafification of $P$ and write $\mathbf{a}P$.

 For a set $S$, consider the constant presheaf associated with $S$.
-It holds that $(U, u) \sim (V, v)$ iff $u=v$.
+We have $(U, u) \sim (V, v)$ iff $u=v$.
 Hence, $\text{stalk}_x \simeq S$ and $\Lambda \simeq X\times S$.
 For each open $U$ and $u \in S = P(U)$, the base section is $$s_u : x \mapsto (x, u)$$ for any $x \in U$.
 Hence, the base open is $s_u(U) = U\times \{u\}$ which makes the topology on $\Lambda$ have the discrete topology on its second component $S$.
 Therefore, any cross-section $s : U \to X \times S$ is essentially a continuous function from $U$ to $S$ with the discrete topology (aka locally constant function).
 In other words, the sheafification of the constant presheaf is the constant sheaf.

 There are some more things to say about sheafification.
 For a presheaf $P$ and its sheafification $\mathbf{a}P$, the base sections serve as a way to restrict each $u \in PU$ into $s_u \in \mathbf{a}PU$.
-In fact, in the category of presheaves, $$\eta : P \to \mathbf{a}P$$ is a natrual transformation where $\eta_U : u \mapsto s_u$.
+In fact, in the category of presheaves, $$\eta : P \to \mathbf{a}P$$ is a natural transformation where $\eta_U : u \mapsto s_u$.
 The sanity check of the sheafification follows from that (1) $\eta$ is an isomorphism when $P$ was already a sheaf and that (2) for any presheaf $P$ and a sheaf $F$ such that there is a presheaf morphism $\gamma : P \to F$, there is a unique presheaf morphism $u : \mathbf{a}P$ that makes $\gamma = u\circ \eta$.
 In other words, in some sense, $\mathbf{a}P$ is the most optimal sheaf that embodies $P$.
 We leave it as an exercise to verify that this sheafification as a functor $$\mathbf{a} : \mathbf{PSh}(X) \to \mathbf{Sh}$$ is the left adjoint to the inclusion functor.

 5. Topos of sheaves